Spanakopita - Greek spinach pasties

 To begin with, microwave the spinach according to the instructions on the pack or cook until just wilted in a large pan; either way, empty it into a colander and leave it to cool.

-Meanwhile, place the butter, feta, Parmesan, garlic and lemon juice in a bowl.
+Meanwhile, place the butter, feta, Parmesan, garlic and lemon juice in a bowl. you can also watch How to Prepare Garlic in our Cookery School Video on this page.
 Then, when the spinach is cool enough, squeeze out every last bit of moisture (hands are best for this) and roughly chop it, then combine it with the other ingredients in the bowl, adding some seasoning and a good grating of nutmeg.

 Now place a heaped tablespoon of the spinach mixture on to one half of each pastry round, brush the edge with beaten egg, then fold the other half over each one, pressing the edges well together.
 Transfer the pasties to a greased baking sheet, make a small hole in the centre of each one (to allow the steam to escape), then brush them with more beaten egg.
 Bake for 15-20 minutes or until golden-brown.